 The player controls Alisia Dragoon in side-scrolling platforming environments.
-She can be moved around with and , jump with , and crouch with .
+She moves with and , jumps with , and crouches with .
 Alisia can attack by summoning bolts of lightning from her hands with .
 Her lightning attack automatically targets enemies in the direction she is facing and splits itself as necessary.
 The shot lasts for as long as is held, but its power diminishes as Alisia drains her attack power.
 Her power replenishes when she is not attacking; when fully charged, it allows her to unleash a multi-target rolling bolt attack, hitting every enemy on the screen.
 Alisia is often swarmed with enemies from all sides, and the energy system encourages the player to manage Alisia's power judiciously to have her able to defend herself at critical moments.
 Alisia can attack while jumping or crouching.

 Helping Alisia in her quest are her pet monsters.
 These creatures fly around the heroine on their own, attacking her foes, and blocking enemy attacks from hitting her.
 There are four pets, each with its own type of attack.
 Only one pet can fight alongside Alisia in her quest, but the player can select any of the four (or none) as the active companion at any time by pressing (which also pauses the game) and pressing or .

 Over the course of the game, Alisia and her monsters can find items to increase the size of their health bars and level up their attacks.
 Health bar segments are lost by taking damage from enemy attacks and traps.
 When Alisia's pets lose their entire health bars, they are removed from play and cannot be brought back until a Revive power-up is collected.
 If Alisia loses her entire health bar, she can restart the level by expending a continue.
 The game ends if all the continues have been used.
 The player does not start with any continues but can find them hidden in the levels.
-Alisia Dragoon has no features for saving the player's progress.
-After the game is completed, a screen is shown, charting the overall performance of the player based on the number of kills, the power level of Alisia's attack, and the frequency the pet monsters are used.
+The game has no features for saving the player's progress.
+After the game ends, a screen is shown, charting the overall performance of the player based on the last stage completed, the number of kills, the power level of Alisia's attack, and the frequency the pet monsters are used.